self-sovereign identity wallet

 This completes the example project to create a self-sovereign identity wallet.
 You can view the Indy SDK code in their GitHub repository.

-Cost of creating a blockchain self-sovereign identity wallet:
+Cost of creating a blockchain self-sovereign identity wallet

 The example project I mentioned has only a few functionalities and a limited number of entities.
 Your self-sovereign identity wallet development project could be more complicated, and your cost will vary depending on the manpower cost in your geography.

-Frequently Asked Questions
+Frequently Asked Questions on self-sovereign identity wallets

 What is an identity wallet?